If you need information or documents from these pages in another language or in a different format please email BHCCG.CCG@nhs.net.

 Lola Banjoko started her career as a dentist, working in a number of oral and maxillofacial surgery departments in England and Scotland and obtained the Fellowship in Dental Surgery from the Royal College of Surgeons England.

-Dr James (Jim) Graham has been a GP in Brighton and Hove since 1992 and is senior partner at Stanford Medical Practice.
+Dr Tom Gayton has been a GP Partner in Brighton and Hove since 2013, and currently works three days a week in General Practice.

 Independent Clinical Member Registered Nurse - Dr Jennifer Oates

 Dr Jenny Oates is a lecturer in the Florence Nightingale Faculty of Nursing and Midwifery at King's College London.
 She is also a Specialist Adviser and Mental Health Act Reviewer with the Care Quality Commission.
 Jenny was previously the Mental Health Nursing Adviser in Policy and Standards and Fitness to Practice panel member at the Nursing and Midwifery Council.
 Her clinical background is in liaison psychiatry and community mental health.
 Her PhD thesis was on the mental health and wellbeing of nurses.

 Jenny trained in Leeds after starting her nursing career as a care assistant in a care home for older people.
 She worked at St James' Hospital and Leeds General Infirmary before moving to London to work in the Emergency Department of the Royal London Hospital in Whitechapel.
 She has recently moved to Brighton following 10 years of living and working in various parts of London.

 As the Independent Clinical Nurse on the CCG Governing Body, Jenny is committed to ensuring that the CCG stays true to the values of the NHS Constitution and the spirit of the NHS.
 She feels that having a strong nursing presence on the Governing Body and active nursing engagement with local member groups is an opportunity for nursing perspectives to shape the future of healthcare in the City.